jtbnz/TruckChecks/README.md

 - **QR Code Generation**: Generate QR codes for easy identification of lockers.
 - **Database Management**: Includes tools for maintaining database backups and cleaning tables.
 - **Interactive Quiz**: Users can participate in a quiz where they guess the location of an item.
 The quiz tracks the number of attempts and calculates a total score based on the number of correct guesses.
+- **Changeover Management**: Facilitate the transfer of equipment between trucks during shift changes or crew rotations, ensuring accountability and proper documentation of all transferred items.

 ## Installation